carlosnani/landingPage/README.md

 # landingPage
-Landing Page created to Hiring Coders course.
+Landing Page created to the Hiring Coders course.